Muhammetacin/verou-3-dom-exploration-Muhammetacin/3_Collection-project/README.md

 If you need some inspiration, check out the websites cited in the introduction, or have a look at Behance or Dribble.

-## Part TWO
+## 🌼 Nice to haves

+Move your `const collection`from your script.js to a new file called `collection.js` and Import that collection into your script file.

 Now that we are aware of events let's pimp our collection and add some interactivity.

-Add some filtering
+For example: When hovering on the card, it should increase that card in size and create a darker background over everything else.

+Add some filtering: Searchbar that will filter the cards on title names.